VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Description ==

 The VidYen Point System [VYPS] allows you to create your own rewards site on WordPress.
-It supports both Adscend Media, Wannads, Coinhive, and our own VY256 miner as methods to monetize sites by allowing users to purchase items off a WooCommerce store with points earned from doing those activities.
+It supports both Adscend Media, Wannads, and our own VY256 miner as methods to monetize sites by allowing users to purchase items off a WooCommerce store with points earned from doing those activities.

 [youtube https://youtu.be/yfV4qN1m0Fs]